ESP-WROVER-KIT V3 Getting Started Guide¶

 The JP1 connector is shown in two columns in the middle under “I/O” headers.
 The two columns “Shared With” outside, describe where else on the board certain GPIO is used.

 |Shared With||I/O||I/O||Shared With|

 |Camera, LCD||IO22||IO21||Camera, LCD, MicroSD|

 |Camera, LCD||IO19||IO18||Camera, LCD|

 32.768 kHz Oscillator¶

-Since GPIO32 and GPIO33 are connected to the oscillator by default, they are not connected to the JP1 I/O connector to maintain signal integrity.
-This allocation may be changed from the oscillator to JP1 by desoldering the zero-ohm resistors from positions R11 / R23 and re-soldering them to positions R12 / R24.
+As GPIO32 and GPIO33 are connected to the oscillator, to maintain signal integrity, they are not connected to JP1 I/O expansion connector.
+This allocation may be changed from oscillator to JP1 by desoldering 0R resistors from positions R11 / R23 and installing them in positions R12 / R24.

 SPI Flash / JP13¶

 |2||SD0 / GPIO7|

 |5||SD3 / GPIO10|